A Double Spend is an attack wherein the same cryptoasset is used in two distinct transactions.

-A double spend is when the same coins are successfully used in two different transactions.
-This attack involves creating an initial transaction, then quickly creating a second transaction using the same coins.
+This type of attack involves creating an initial transaction and then quickly creating a second transaction using the same coins.
 Only one of these transactions will be successfully included in a block by the network, leaving the other invalid.
-This kind of attack relies on a counterparty to the transaction accepting it with few or no confirmations and can be avoided by ensuring a minimum number of confirmations appropriate to the network—the transaction is final.
-In the Bitcoin protocol, six transactions is commonly accepted as a statistically safe threshold for the transactions inclusion into the blockchain.
+This kind of attack relies on a counterparty to the transaction accepting it with few or no confirmations and can be avoided by ensuring a minimum number of confirmations appropriate to the network.
+In the Bitcoin protocol six transactions is commonly accepted as a statistically safe threshold for the transactions inclusion into the blockchain.